egonelbre/egonelbre.com/content/draft/basics-of-usability.md

 On average participants spent **22% more time** (i.e., slower task performance) looking at the pages with weak signifiers.

 [**Flat UI Elements Attract Less Attention and Cause Uncertainty**
 _The popularity of flat design in digital interfaces has coincided with a scarcity of signifiers.
-Many modern UIs have…_www.nngroup.com](https://www.nngroup.com/articles/flat-ui-less-attention-cause-uncertainty/ "https://www.nngroup.com/articles/flat-ui-less-attention-cause-uncertainty/")[](https://www.nngroup.com/articles/flat-ui-less-attention-cause-uncertainty/)
+Many modern UIs have ..._www.nngroup.com](https://www.nngroup.com/articles/flat-ui-less-attention-cause-uncertainty/ "https://www.nngroup.com/articles/flat-ui-less-attention-cause-uncertainty/")[](https://www.nngroup.com/articles/flat-ui-less-attention-cause-uncertainty/)

 Lack of signifiers means people: